-To estimate the magnitude of the expected immediate settlements of the subgrade material, analyses were carried out using hand and spreadsheet calculations.
+To estimate the magnitude of the expected settlements of the subgrade material, analyses were carried out using hand and spreadsheet calculations.
 The immediate compression of the existing fill and native cohesionless deposits was modelled by estimating an elastic modulus of deformation based on the SPT 'N'-values and using correlations proposed by Bowles (1984) and Kulhawy and Mayne (1990).
-Based on the analysis carried out, settlement of approach/high fill embankments up to 10 m high is expected to be about 100 mm, and this settlement is expected to occur during construction.
+Based on the analysis carried out the settlement of the up to 10 m high approach/high fill embankment is expected to be about 150 mm, and settlement of the up to 4 m high approach embankment (for a hybrid alternative) is expected to be about 60 mm these settlements are expected to occur within about 6 months following construction.